glutanimate/image-occlusion-enhanced/ANKIWEB.md

 **News**

-*2016-09-26*
+*2016-09-26 – 2016-09-30*

-A video tutorial series on the add-on is now available on [YouTube](https://www.youtube.com/playlist?list=PL3MozITKTz5YFHDGB19ypxcYfJ1ITk_6o).
+A video tutorial series is now available on <a href="https://www.youtube.com/playlist?list=PL3MozITKTz5YFHDGB19ypxcYfJ1ITk_6o" rel="nofollow">YouTube</a>.
+It covers the add-on in great detail, from the installation right up its advanced use.

 *2016-09-21*